hotwax/oms-documentation/deployment&configuration/napita/flow-definitions/flow-definitions.md

 ### Export Flow:

-1. In NiFi, you can download the flow definition by right-clicking on the processor desired for other instances and selecting 'Download Flow Definition'.
+1. In Napita, you can download the flow definition by right-clicking on the processor desired for other instances and selecting 'Download Flow Definition'.
 A JSON file containing the flow definition will be downloaded.
 2. Ensure downloading `without external services`, as their defined schemas for controller services may not suit all flow definitions.
 For instance, DB connection details are external services differing for clients.
 Hence, such details should not be saved in flow templates.

 ### Import Flow Definition: